How to Become an Athlete or Sports Competitor

-Athletes and sports competitors typically have at least a high school diploma or equivalent.
-They must have extensive knowledge of the way the sport is played, especially its rules, regulations, and strategies.
+Although athletes and sports competitors typically have at least a high school diploma or equivalent, no formal educational credential is required for them to enter the occupation.
+They must have extensive knowledge of the way the sport is played—especially its rules, regulations, and strategies.

 It typically takes many years of practice and experience to become an athlete or sports competitor.